Mallick Bari (Midnapore): Independence Movement

-Active in the political sphere, in 1865, Chowdhuri Babu Janmenjay Mallick Bahadur, along with other prominent individuals like Babu Rajnarayan Basu, Prasanna Chandra Bandyopadhyay and Maulavi Khairat Ali, founded the Midnapore Municipality, under the aegis of then District Magistrate and Collector.
-Jamini Nath Mallick, later Zamindar and one of the district's wealthiest individuals, was also once reprimanded by the colonial government for his association with revolutionaries and funding several movements.
-He was convicted, along with Raja Narendralal Khan of the Narajole Raj Estate, in the Midnapore Bomb Conspiracy Case in 1911.
+Active in the political sphere, in 1865, Janmenjay Mallick Bahadur, along with other prominent individuals like Babu Rajnarayan Basu, Prasanna Chandra Bandyopadhyay and Maulavi Khairat Ali, founded the Midnapore Municipality, under the aegis of then District Magistrate and Collector.
+Jamini Nath Mallick, Janmenjay's successor and one of the district's wealthiest individuals, was also reprimanded by the colonial government for his association with revolutionaries and funding several movements.
+He was convicted, along with Narendralal Khan of the Narajole Raj Estate, in the Midnapore Bomb Conspiracy Case in 1911.
+In the case that followed, Jamini Mallick was defended by the barrister Byomkesh Chakraborty while the government prosecution was led by the Lord Satyendra Prasanna Sinha, 1st Baron Sinha.
+In his pamphlet titled 'Why India is in Revolt against British Rule?', written in 1916 in New York, Indian revolutionary and later President of the Indian National Congress at the 1920 Calcutta special session Lala Lajpat Rai alluded to the conviction of Jamini Mallick as part of the Bomb Conspiracy case as an example of the 'British tyranny' even in peacetime.

 Over the years, the family built long-standing ties with the Anushilan Samiti and Jugantar Dal.
-In December, 1907, Khudiram Bose, Barindra Kumar Ghosh, and Satyendranath Basu stayed at the rajbari and Chaudhuri Jamini Mallick played a key role in the unsuccessful wrecking attempt on the Lieutenant Governor Andrew Henderson Leith Fraser's train near Narayangarh, Paschim Medinipur.
+In December, 1907, Khudiram Bose, Barindra Kumar Ghosh, and Satyendranath Basu stayed at the rajbari and Chaudhuri Jamini Mallick played a key role in the unsuccessful wrecking attempt on the Lieutenant Governor Andrew Henderson Leith Fraser's train near Narayangarh, Medinipur.

 Architecture

-Among the notable architectural standards are the palace, built in the neoclassical style, and the Durga Dalan, constructed in the Do-Chala pattern of the Vaishnavite temples of Bishnupur.
-Apart from these, there are twelve Shaivite temples dedicated to the Hindu God Shiva at Shibbajar, a Rasmancha, site of the famed Ras Purnima celebrations of the palace, and a few water bodies and canals constructed by Janmenjay Mallick.
-In 1878, one of the district's first theatrical performances was held at the Natmandir, constructed in the at-chala style of temple architecture, within the palatial quarters.
-This was also for the first time that the foot-light technique had come to be used in dramatics.
-Among the most prominent personalities who advocated for and regularly patronised dramatics were Chowdhuri Kumar Joggeshwar Mallick and Chowdhuri Kumar Jogendranath Mallick, brothers of Chowdhuri Zamindar Jamini Mallick Bahadur.
-Two of the first dramatic performances - ‘Ramabhishek’ and ‘Pravabati’, were organised by their theatrical association, which also included several Magistrates and Zamindari Rajas, and was patronised by Sir Nilratan Sircar.
+Among the notable architectural standards are the estate rajbari, built in the neoclassical style, and the Durga Dalan, built in the navaratna style.
+Next to the Durga Dalan is the family deity Shri Radhakanta Jiu's temple, which is similarly built in the navaratna style and has several ornate terracotta friezes, with an intricate silver-clad wooden door to the temple that contains scenes from the Dashavataras.
+Apart from these, there are twelve temples dedicated to the Hindu God Shiva at Shibbajar, a Rasmancha, site of the Ras Purnima celebrations, and water bodies and canals constructed by Janmenjay Mallick.
+The Jagannath temple in Sujaganj, the Rudreshwar Shiva temple in Sabang, and the Rupeshwara Shiva temple in Kharagpur, are some of the other examples of temples commissioned by this family in the Odia deula style of Hindu temple architecture.

+In 1878, one of the district's first theatrical performances was held at the Natmandir, constructed in the at-chala style, within the rajbari quarters.
+The rajbari itself also has an impressive andar-mahal.
+This was for the first time that the foot-light technique had come to be used in dramatics.
+Among the most prominent personalities who advocated for and regularly patronised dramatics were Chowdhuri Kumar Joggeshwar Mallick and Chowdhuri Kumar Jogendranath Mallick, brothers of Chowdhuri Jamini Mallick Bahadur.
+Two of the first dramatic performances - ‘Ramabhishek’ and ‘Pravabati’, were organised by their theatrical association, which also included several Magistrates and zamindari rajas, and was patronised by Sir Nilratan Sircar.